The Bonfire of the Vanities (film): Reception

-The film itself was a critical and commercial flop when it was released.
-It cost an estimated US$47 million to make, but initially grossed just over US$15 million at the US box office, making it a huge box office bomb.
+The film itself was a critical and commercial disappointment when it was released.
+It cost an estimated US$47 million to make, but initially grossed just over US$15 million at the US box office.

 Critical reception was largely negative.
-The film scores a 15% rating on Rotten Tomatoes, based on 52 reviews.
+The film scores a 15% rating on Rotten Tomatoes, based on 54 reviews.
 The critical consensus reads: "The Bonfire of the Vanities is a vapid adaptation of a thoughtful book, fatally miscast and shorn of the source material's crucial sense of irony.
 Add it to the pyre of Hollywood's ambitious failures."
-In Leonard Maltin's annual Movie Guide publication, the film was given a "BOMB" rating, and described as an "appallingly heavy-handed 'comedy'".
+On Metacritic, it has a weighted average score of 27 out of 100, based on 27 reviews, denoting "generally unfavorable reviews".
+In Leonard Maltin's annual Movie Guide publication, he gave the film a "BOMB" rating, describing it as an "appallingly heavy-handed 'comedy'".

 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 In its review, Variety magazine stated, "the caricatures are so crude and the 'revelations' so unenlightening of the human condition that the satire is about as socially incisive as an entry in the Police Academy series."
 Vincent Canby of The New York Times denounced "Brian De Palma's gross, unfunny movie adaptation."
-Owen Gleiberman of Entertainment Weekly called it, "one of the most indecently bad movies of the year."
+Owen Gleiberman of Entertainment Weekly called it "one of the most indecently bad movies of the year," giving it a D grade.
 Rita Kempley of The Washington Post stated "the director has become one with the buffoons Wolfe scored in his bestseller.
 He has not only filed Wolfe's teeth but stuck his tail between his legs," and called the film "a calamity of miscasting and commercial concessions".
 In Rolling Stone, Peter Travers wrote, "On film, Bonfire achieves a consistency of ineptitude rare even in this era of over-inflated cinematic air bags."
-Gene Siskel, in The Chicago Tribune, wrote "preview audiences have hooted the film's revisionist ending, which concludes with a sermon.
+Gene Siskel, in the Chicago Tribune, wrote "preview audiences have hooted the film's revisionist ending, which concludes with a sermon.
 I didn't hoot because I was too sad.
 I gave up on the movie well before the ending."
 In her review for the Los Angeles Times, Sheila Benson called the film, "an overstated, cartooned film for dullards".
-Steven Rea of The Philadelphia Inquirer, wrote "Big books have been bastardized by Hollywood before – it's a time-honored tradition that counts Hemingway, Faulkner and the scribes of the Old Testament among its victims – but you'd be hard-pressed to find an adaptation that screws up as royally as Brian De Palma's take on The Bonfire of the Vanities.
-Miscast, misguided and miserably unfunny, Tom Wolfe's black satire about avarice, prejudice and criminal injustice in the loony-toon town of New York has been raped and stripped of all ambiguity and dimension", and he ended the review by saying, "What a mess".
+Steven Rea of The Philadelphia Inquirer wrote, "Big books have been bastardized by Hollywood before – it's a time-honored tradition that counts Hemingway, Faulkner and the scribes of the Old Testament among its victims – but you'd be hard-pressed to find an adaptation that screws up as royally as Brian De Palma's take on The Bonfire of the Vanities.
+Miscast, misguided and miserably unfunny, Tom Wolfe's black satire about avarice, prejudice and criminal injustice in the loony-toon town of New York has been raped and stripped of all ambiguity and dimension."
+He ended the review by saying, "What a mess."